-Since Upstart Scotland launched our ‘Play Not Tests at P1’ campaign in April 2018 (see launch document), all Scotland’s five-year-olds have sat the first round of tests (you can read about them and the political controversy they caused here).
+Since Upstart Scotland launched our ‘Play Not Tests at P1’ campaign in April 2018 (see launch document), all Scotland’s five-year-olds have been required to sit tests in literacy and numeracy (you can read about them and the political controversy they caused here).
 In August 2018 we produced a 2-minute animated video explaining why five-year-old children need ‘play not tests’ and began urging parents to opt their children out of the tests.
 We’ve produced postcards to make the process as easy as possible.

 The postcards can be collected from ‘depots’ around the country (see current list), from the four other national organisations whose logo is on the card or by emailing us at firstname.lastname@example.org.
 To see the message to the head teacher, click on the picture.

 Research shows NO long-term educational benefit to pressurising children in the three Rs at the age of five, but there may be long-term ill-effects in terms of mental health and well-being.
 As long as the P1 tests are there, it will be impossible for schools to provide the type of early years education that international research shows works best for the under-sevens.

 There has been considerable confusion around the right of parents to opt their children out of the tests but as this article in the Times Educational Supplement for Scotland points out, this is certainly permitted in ‘exceptional circumstances’.
 Upstart argues that the current situation is indeed ‘exceptional’.
 And, as a piece in the Herald pointed out, the ‘exceptional circumstances’ argument has been used in the past: in 2016, some 10,000 secondary students took advantage of it in respect of a controversy around Level 4 qualifications.